kubernetes/kubernetes/docs/devel/api_changes.md

 If your change does not meet these criteria, it is not considered strictly compatible.
 There are times when this might be OK, but mostly we want changes that meet this definition.
-If you think you need to break compatibility, you should talk to the Kubernetes team first.
+If you think you need to break compatibility, you should talk to the LMKTFY team first.

 Let's consider some examples.
 In a hypothetical API (assume we're at version v6), the `Frobber` struct looks something like this: